Pylons-tech/pylons/docs/RECIPE_WALKTHROUGH.md

 - The "Name" and "Description" fields are the name and description of the recipe
 - The "CoinInputs" are the fields that detail what coins are required to run the recipe
 - The "ItemInputs" is the field for items which are required to run the recipe
 - The "Entries" field holds a list of the various outputs one could get from the recipe.
-Items are established with an ID and a set of doubles, longs, and strings to flesh oout the outputs.
+Items are established with an ID and a set of doubles, longs, and strings to flesh out the outputs.
 - The "Outputs" field calls the unique IDs of the items in entries list and uses them as outputs after the execution of the recipe.
 - The "BlockInterval" field indicates what block the recipe will execute.
 For instance, if blockInterval is at 2, the recipe won't execute until the chain has executed 2 blocks.
 - The "CostPerBlock" field is a Cosmos SDK coin that is used to build the fee for paying to do the `execute-recipe` transaction before the recipe's `blockInterval` is met.